-Lands included as part of the Greenway System may be protected via: conveyance/dedication as part of the planning system; land purchase; partnership arrangements with the ERCA or other group; conservation as a condition of planning approval; leases with private property owners to protect parts/all of the identified area; land exchange; donations/gifts/bequeaths from individuals/corporations; conservation easements; stewardship agreements; and other measures.
+Lands included as part of the Greenway System may be protected via: conveyance/dedication as part of the planning system; land purchase; partnership arrangements with the ERCA or other group; conservation as a condition of planning approval; leases with private property owners to protect all or parts of the identified area; land exchange; donations, gifts and bequeaths from individuals or corporations; conservation easements; stewardship agreements; and other measures.

 Environmental land use designations within the City of Windsor are governed by Provincial statute and policy.
-Only those features/functions identified as Provincially-Significant are afforded protection from the Provincial Policy Statement.
-However, the Planning Act, in combination with the Official Plan and municipal practices, does provide protection via constraints to development, through the use of Development Constraints, or overlays.
+Only those features/functions identified as Provincially-Significant are afforded protection under the Provincial Policy Statement.
+However, the Planning Act, in combination with the Official Plan and municipal practices, does provide protection through the use of development constraints, or overlays.